jamieleeming/tiny-leagues/docs/whatsapp-previews.md

    - Must use absolute URLs (not relative)
    - URLs should be consistent between meta tags and sharing

+## GitHub Pages SPA Issue

+When hosting a Single Page Application (SPA) on GitHub Pages, there's a critical issue that affects WhatsApp previews:

+1. **The Problem**:
+   - GitHub Pages serves a minimal HTML file with a JavaScript redirect for all non-root routes
+   - WhatsApp's crawler doesn't execute JavaScript and only reads the initial HTML
+   - This means WhatsApp doesn't see any of your meta tags when crawling shared links

+2. **The Solution**:
+   - Update the `404.html` file to include all necessary meta tags
+   - This file is served for all non-root routes on GitHub Pages
+   - The file still includes the SPA redirect script, but now also has the meta tags
+   - WhatsApp's crawler will see these meta tags before any redirect happens

 ## Implemented Solutions

 The following changes have been made to fix WhatsApp previews: